dkosmari/devkitpro-pacman-rpm/README.md

 ## Preparing your environment

-Most homebrew expect the environment variable `DEVKITPRO` to be pointing at the root of devkitPro (`/opt/devkitpro`); similarly for `DEVKITARM` and `DEVKITPPC`.
+Most homebrew build scripts expect the environment variable `DEVKITPRO` to be pointing to the root of devkitPro (`/opt/devkitpro`); similarly for `DEVKITARM` and `DEVKITPPC`.
 This is my preferred way to set it up, on a distro that uses systemd:

-  1. Create a file `~/.config/environment.d/devkitpro.conf` with these lines in it:
+  1. Create the file `~/.config/environment.d/devkitpro.conf` with these lines:

          DEVKITPRO=/opt/devkitpro
          DEVKITARM=${DEVKITPRO}/devkitARM